bevans10037/pocket-assistant/README.md

 # Pocket Assistant! :)
 ## Sorting tools for Analogue Pocket

+### Guide
+- Download Updater/pocket_assistant.py, and place it on your Analogue Pocket's SD card (also in a folder called Updater).
+- Ensure all prerequisites are also downloaded and, if applicable, in the right place (see below).
+- (Optional) You can also download the update.bat file, which will automatically run pocket_updater.exe and pocket_assistant.py for you - put this on the root of the SD card!

 ### Prerequisites
 - Python 3, from https://www.python.org/
 - The Python library Pillow, from https://pillow.readthedocs.io/en/stable/installation.html